Skip to content

 • Public Records and Collections: information on overdue debt from collection agencies and can include bankruptcies, foreclosures, suits, wage garnishment, and liens.

-• Your everyday spending habits
+• Everyday spending habits

 Lenders and businesses set their own parameters for the scoring model they want to use and what constitutes as a good credit score for a particular product or service.
 A specific score doesn’t guarantee you’ll be approved for credit or receive the lowest rates, but aiming for a higher score will increase your chances.